react-native-datetimepicker/datetimepicker/README.md

 ### Looking for support

-Hello!
 This repository was moved out of the react native community GH organization, in accordance to [this proposal](https://github.com/react-native-community/discussions-and-proposals/issues/176).
-The module is still published on npm under the old namespace (as documented) but will be published under a new npm namespace at some point soon, with a major version bump.
+The module is still published on `npm` under the old namespace (as documented) but will be published under a new namespace soon, with a major version bump.

 Let us use this opportunity to ask you for help: this module has a number of bugs, missing features and open issues that require someone's attention.
-We're a very small team of active maintainers (2) and we're looking for new collaborators that would help us with these.
-If you're interested, please don't hesitate to contribute - we'll help you.
+We're a very small team (2) of very busy maintainers and we're looking for new collaborators that would help us with these.
+If you're interested, please don't hesitate to contribute - we'll help you if needed.

 Alternatively, if you don't have time to help, consider supporting us through our [opencollective](https://opencollective.com/react-native-datetimepicker) that we'll use to fund the work (new features, issue handling, better docs and more) on this project.

 Thank you!